masteringmodernpayments/book/basic_integration.md

 }
 ```

+[Sign up on Amazon's site][basic-integration-aws] to get AWS credentials if you don't already have them.

 Just [set those config variables with Heroku][basic-integration-heroku-vars], `bundle install`, and then commit and push up to Heroku.

 You should see a login prompt from Devise.
 Go ahead and login and create a few products.
 We'll get to buying and downloading in the next section.